 Steve also is an active consultant around the country.
 He helps make the shows he writes come to life by traveling and working closely with the performance groups.
 Mr. Vento has his B.S. in Education with a performance minor from Missouri Western State University and a Masters of Music Education with conducting emphasis from the University of Tulsa.

-His arrangements and compositions have won over 55 state titles around the country and have also been very successful at the national level at Bands of America events.
-His awards and accolades include 18 time BOA Class Champion, 3 time BOA Regional Championships, 75 time BOA Regional Finalist, 20 time BOA National Semi-Finalist, and 11 time BOA National Finalist, 2 time BOA Grand National Class Champion.
+His arrangements and compositions have won over 60 state titles around the country and have also been very successful at the national level at Bands of America events.
+His awards and accolades include 23 time BOA Class Champion, 5 time BOA Regional Champion, 90 time BOA Regional Finalist, 22 time BOA National Semi-Finalist, and 12 time BOA National Finalist, 2 time BOA Grand National Class Champion.
 In 2018, Mr. Vento’s arrangements and compositions helped elevate Blue Springs HS to capture the Bronze Medal at the Bands of America National Championship held in Indianapolis.
 In 2019, Steve was hired at Coppell HS in Coppell TX and since that time they have been a consistent BOA STL finalist.
 In 2021 Coppell HS received a top 5 placement at UIL state marching contest and finished in the top 8 at the BOA San Antonio competition.
 Steve’s arrangements helped elevate Celina HS, TX to their first UIL 4A State Championship.
 Steve’s arrangements and compositions have also received hundreds of “I” divisional ratings at local, regional, and national level contests, including BOA and UIL.
 His work has been very successful all over the country including dozens of Texas area finalists and advancing groups.
 Steve also has 20 years of drum corps experience.
 Since 2011 Steve has been on The Blue Devils brass staff.
-Beginning the Summer of 2017 has been the brass arranger for Legends drum and bugle corps and in 2019 he is a member of the design team and brass arranger for The Academy drum and bugle corps.
+Beginning the Summer of 2017 has been the brass arranger for Legends drum and bugle corps and in 2019 he is a member of the design team and brass arranger/music coordinator for The Academy drum and bugle corps.
 Starting in 2022 Mr. Vento is also on the design team and music arranger/coordinator for Phenom drum and bugle corps in Phoenix, AZ.